 In writing: To Glasgow Credit Union, 95 Morrison St, Glasgow, G5 8BE.

 What happens next?

-We’ll record your complaint and do all we can to resolve it as quickly as possible – always aiming to achieve a same business day resolution for all complaints.
+We’ll record your complaint and do all we can to resolve it as quickly as possible.
+We always aim to achieve a same business day resolution for all complaints.

-If a same day solution not achievable, you will be notified (verbally or in writing) of a 72 hour extended response time.
+In the event a same day solution is not achievable, you will be notified (verbally or in writing) of a 72 hour extended response time.

 If 72 hours is not achievable, you will be notified again of an 8-week timescale to issue a final response.

 If you’re still not happy: If we can’t put things right to your satisfaction, you can ask the Financial Ombudsman Service to look at your complaint – provided you have tried to resolve the matter directly with us first.
 We hope you won’t need to contact the Financial Ombudsman Service but if you do, please find some further information below along with their contact details.

 The Financial Ombudsman Service (FOS) was set up to help settle individual disputes between consumers and financial firms.
 The Financial Ombudsman Service will only look at complaints if the firm has investigated the complaint and given a response.